sousou15/Backdoor/README.md

 Additionally, you can find some commands that can be executed in NOTES.txt.
 We can schedule the executable as a task to run at intervals to re-establish the connection.
 We can use curl along with the Hermes, Loki, and Hestia servers.
+Later on, my aim is to automate all of these tasks.

 # Modules